-This How-To describes how to set Python or R code environments for plugins, projects and recipes (or other objects within the project).
+This tutorial describes how to set Python or R code environments for plugins, projects, and recipes (or other objects within a project).

 Isolation.
 Two teams can work independently on different projects using different versions of Python (or R) and a set of libraries whose versions differ.

 Reproducibility of results.
 When you create a project bundle or API service package and push it to production, Dataiku DSS includes the specification for the project’s code environment, and then rebuilds the code environment according to that specification when you import the bundle into the Dataiku Automation node or the package into the Dataiku API node.
 In this way, environments are versioned on your production server and you can rollback your code to a previous version together with its code environment.

 Creating New Code Environments¶

 Your Dataiku DSS administrator, or any user in a group with the proper permissions, can create different code environments , which are then available for you to use.